What Is Emotional Intelligence in Teams?

 5. Social Awareness Development

-Reading others’ emotions requires attention skill many modern workplaces undermine.
+Reading others’ emotions requires attention skill that many modern workplaces undermine.

 6. Relationship Management Application